Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

 What about the case when $\lkap$ is not an isolated eigenvalue?
-This corresponds to the $R$-null and $R$-transient cases in Tweedie's theory \cite{rT74,rT742}, where the decline of the transition kernel is not exactly exponential with rate $-\lkap$, but slightly faster, in the sense that $e^{\lkap t}p(t,x,y)\to 0$.
-When $\lkap$ is greater than the limit of killing at $\infty$ it turns out that the convergence lines up precisely with the standard recurrence/transience dichotomy for the unkilled process.
-(Another way of putting this is to say that when the $R$-recurrence or $R$-transience does not conform to the properties of the unkilled process, this must be reflected in the equality of $\lkap$ and $\lim_{x\to\infty} \kappa(x)$.)
-As summarized in Lemma \ref{spectrum}, if $\lkap>\limsup_{x\to\infty}\kappa(x)$ --- if the distribution declines on compact sets at a faster exponential rate than would keep pace with the killing out toward $\infty$ --- this implies an exponential decline on compact sets even in the absence of internal killing (by which we mean killing by $\kappa$, rather than instantaneous killing at the boundary).
-This means either that the scale is finite, so that the unkilled process runs off toward $\infty$, and the distribution on compact sets would decline exponentially in the absence of any killing at all --- the $R$-transient case --- or the scale is infinite with finite speed, which means that the process keeps returning to 0, at long intervals, and the killing rate $\lambda_{0}$ corresponds to real killing at 0, not escape, which is the $R$-null case.
+This corresponds to the $R$-null and $R$-transient cases in Tweedie's theory [\citeauthor{rT74} (\citeyear{rT74}, \citeyear{rT742})], where the decay of the transition kernel is not exactly exponential with rate $-\lkap$, but slightly faster, in the sense that $e^{\lkap t}p^{\kappa}(t,x,y)\to0$ ($p^{\kappa}$ being the diffusion transition kernel).
+It turns out that in this case the convergence lines up precisely with the standard recurrence/transience dichotomy for the unkilled process.
+[Another way of putting this is to say that when the $R$-recurrence or $R$-transience does not conform to the properties of the unkilled process, this must be reflected in the equality of $\lkap$ and $\lim_{x\to\infty} \kappa(x)$.]

+Another way of understanding the nonisolated case is by thinking about how the condition $\lkap>K$ implies that the distribution must decline on compact sets at a faster exponential rate than would keep pace with the killing out toward $\infty$.
+There are two ways this imbalance in killing can be maintained: Either the mass vanishes toward $\infty$, meaning that the scale (of the unkilled diffusion) is finite; this is the $R$-transient case.
+Or the scale is infinite with finite speed, which means that the excess mass keeps returning to 0, at long intervals, and the killing rate $\lambda_{0}$ corresponds to real killing at~0, not escape; this is the $R$-null case.
 In the $R$-transient case the conditioned process escapes to infinity.
 In the $R$-null case the conditioned process converges to the quasistationary distribution.
+Note that the arguments for the one or the other behavior seem to refer only to the motion, irrespective of the killing $\kappa$.